Gutiérrez–Magee Expedition

-The Gutiérrez–Magee Expedition was an 1812–1813 joint filibustering expedition by Mexico and the United States against Spanish Texas during the early years of the Mexican War of Independence.
+The Gutiérrez–Magee Expedition or Texan Revolt of 1812–1813 was a joint filibustering expedition by Mexico and the United States against Spanish Texas during the early years of the Mexican War of Independence.

 Background

 In 1810, Father Miguel Hidalgo y Costilla began a revolt against the Royalist Spanish in Mexico, which would initiate the Mexican War of Independence.
 Likewise, in 1811, Juan Bautista de las Casas led a revolt against Spain at San Antonio, capturing the Spanish governor.
 The Spanish struck back, however, crushing the revolt.
 Governor Manuel María de Salcedo was restored to power.
 Father Hidalgo was executed in July, in Chihuahua, while de las Casas and his associates were executed in August.

 The remaining rebels then turned to the United States for help.
 Bernardo Gutiérrez de Lara, a blacksmith from Nuevo Santander, traveled to Washington, D.C., but he received little more than an assurance that the U.S. would not interfere with his plans.

 After trying the U.S. government's patience, he entertained the idea of a filibuster, consulting as many as would listen, including his cousin Guerro Caja de las Casas.
 They both traveled to Louisiana, to seek support for their filibuster.
 They met with Governor William C. C. Claiborne and William Shaler in New Orleans.